JamelG25/DailyFantasyIQ_app/README.md

 Da.com is a community entirely focused this new game and its players.
 In this quick guide we aim to enlighten you on the world of daily fantasy and teach you how to play.

-# How Much Can We Win?
+# How We Win?

 Daily Fantasy Sports is a game of skill, so there are definite strategies involved that separate the winners from the losers.
 Every game consists of many variables.
 Here are some of the key strategies that the best players focus on:

+* Research Injuries and Transactions:

+* Research your Opponent:

+* Research…the Weather?

+* Prize Pool Value: